ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Conclusions

 Both the \textit{HST}/\textit{Spitzer} mosaics, and photometric catalogs described in this work are publicly available in FITS format, through our repository \footnote{\url{https://github.com/dawn-cph/alcs-clusters}}.
 Alongside the photometric catalogs for each ALCS field, we include mosaics for all filters, detection images, segmentation maps, bright star masks, IRAC models and residuals.
 We also provide photometric redshifts and stellar population properties, as measured by \textsc{EAZY}, for each field.
 In the repository we also provide all the technical documentation regarding the source detection and modeling parameters, as well as notebooks to re-produce best fit \textsc{EAZY} SEDs.

-\acknowledgments We thank Ian Smail for his helpful suggestions.
+\acknowledgments We thank anonymous referee for a number of constructive suggestions which helped to improve this manuscript.
+We thank Ian Smail for his helpful suggestions.
 The Cosmic Dawn Center is funded by the Danish National Research Foundation under grant No. 140.
 GEM acknowledges the Villum Fonden research grant 13160 “Gas to stars, stars to dust: tracing star formation across cosmic time,” grant 37440, “The Hidden Cosmos,” and the Cosmic Dawn Center of Excellence funded by the Danish National Research Foundation under the grant No. 140.
 FV acknowledges support from the Carlsberg Foundation research grant CF18-0388 “Galaxies: Rise And Death”.
 ID acknowledges support from the European Union’s Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement No. 896225.
 ST and GB acknowledge support from the European Research Council (ERC) Consolidator Grant funding scheme (project ConTExt, grant No. 648179).
 K. Kohno acknowledges the support by JSPS KAKENHI Grant Number JP17H06130 and the NAOJ ALMA Scientific Research Grant Number 2017-06B.
 FS acknowledges support from the NRAO Student Observing Support (SOS) award SOSPA7-022.
 DE acknowledges support from the Beatriz Galindo senior fellowship (BG20/00224) from the Spanish Ministry of Science and Innovation, projects PID2020-114414GB-100 and PID2020-113689GB-I00 financed by MCIN/AEI/10.13039/501100011033, project P20\_00334 financed by the Junta de Andaluc\'{i}a, and project A-FQM-510-UGR20 of the FEDER/Junta de Andaluc\'{i}a-Consejer\'{i}a de Transformaci\'{o}n Econ\'{o}mica, Industria, Conocimiento y Universidades.
+This work is based on observations taken by the RELICS Treasury Program (GO 14096) with the NASA/ESA HST, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.